andyh1469/rl-uniswap/README.md

 This project simulates a decentralized liquidity pool (Uniswap v3) in Gym by formulating it as an MDP.
 We then use deep reinforcement learning to train liquidity provider agents in this environment.
 See [report.pdf](report.pdf) for more details.

 # Run Instructions:
-First, unzip the blockchain data to get the required DataFrame files:
+First, unzip the blockchain data to get the required CSV files:
 `unzip blockchain_data.zip`

 Then simply run the main Python script: